Kartikeya Sarabhai: Awards

 Kartikeya Sarabhai received the Tree of Learning Award (1998) from the IUCN in appreciation of his contributions to the field of environmental education and communication.
 The Indian Institute of Human Rights has presented him with the World Human Rights Promotion Award (2005).
 In 2012 he was conferred the Padma Shri award for his work in Environmental Education by the President of India.
 In 2013, he was given the Olive Green Crusader award by IAA (International Advertising Association) for his contribution in the field of environmental education and education for sustainable development.
 The Science Aur Kainat Society of India honored Sarabhai with the Sir C.V.
 Raman Memorial Award in the field of science and technology popularization and innovation in May 2014.
 Recipient of 2016 International Brandwein Medal by Brandwein Institute and the IUCN-CEC in recognition of his lifetime work for inspiring new generations, to experience, embrace and love nature first hand.
 Appointed as the International Wetskill Ambassador by Wetskills Foundation, Netherlands during the Finals of Wetskills-India 2017 at Vibrant Gujarat Global Summit 2017.
 He has also received the prestigious Gujarat Ratna Sanman in 2023.

 Author and Editor

-Sarabhai is the editor-in-chief of the Journal on Education for Sustainable Development (JESD) He has recently written a book 'Observing Nature in an Urban Forest' A visually engaging publication in which Kartikeya V. Sarabhai shared his observations and photographs of nature and the rich birdlife in the verdant urban estate created by his grandfather Ambalal Sarabhai more than a hundred years ago.
+Sarabhai is the editor-in-chief of the Journal on Education for Sustainable Development (JESD).
+He has recently written a book 'Observing Nature in an Urban Forest' A publication in which Kartikeya V. Sarabhai shared his observations and photographs of nature and the birdlife in the urban estate created by his grandfather Ambalal Sarabhai more than a hundred years ago.